+\cref{prop:rootchange} highlights the first half of constructing \princeps and is the upper pathway in \cref{fig:rex_construct}.
+The rest of the section is devoted to constructing the lower pathway, \ie, how we create the exponentially weighted Stochastic Runge-Kutta scheme.
+The next question is which stochastic Runge-Kutta formulation to use, as unlike in the ODE case there are many possible different formulations to choose from.

 \paragraph{Stochastic Runge-Kutta.} Constructing a numerical scheme for SDEs is greatly more complicated than ODEs due to the complexities of stochastic processes and in particular stochastic integrals.
 Unlike numerical schemes for ODEs which are usually built upon truncated Taylor expansions, SDEs require constructing truncated It\^o or Stratonovich-Taylor expansions \citep{kloeden1991stratonovich} which results in numerous iterated stochastic integrals.
-Approximating these iterated integrals, or equivalently L\'evy areas, of Brownian motion is quite difficult \citep{clark2005maximum,mrongowius2022approximation}; however, SDEs with certain constraints on the diffusion term---such as when $\bm\sigma_\theta$ is additive or commutes in the Lie bracket---may use specialized solvers to further achieve a strong order of convergence with simple approximations of these iterated stochastic integrals.
+Approximating these iterated integrals, or equivalently L\'evy areas, of Brownian motion is quite difficult \citep{clark2005maximum,mrongowius2022approximation}; however, SDEs with certain constraints on the diffusion term may use specialized solvers to further achieve a strong order of convergence with simple approximations of these iterated stochastic integrals.
 As such there are several ways to express SRK methods depending on the choice of approximating these iterated integrals.
 We choose to follow the work of \citet{foster2024high} which makes usage of the \textit{space-time L\'evy area} in constructing such methods.
 The space-time L\'evy area (see \citeauthor{foster2020optimal}, \citeyear{foster2020optimal}, Definition 3.5; \cf \citeauthor{rossler2010runge}, \citeyear{rossler2010runge}) is defined below in \cref{def:space-time-levy}. \begin{definition}[Space-time L\'evy area] The rescaled space-time L\'evy area of a Brownian motion $\{W_t\}$ on the interval $[s,t]$ corresponds to the signed area of the associated bridge process

 where $h \coloneq t - s$ and $W_{s,u} = W_u - W_s$ for $u \in [s, t]$. \end{definition}